-As of April 2021, we have a brand new and spectacular sensory room which is available to all pupils across the school supported by the school staff as needed.
+In April 2021, we opened a new sensory room available to all pupils across the school supported by the school staff as needed.

 Through careful assessment and monitoring of progress, we aim to target the support where it is most needed to children of all abilities.
 The impact of our intervention work is discussed with parents who support and encourage our work.

 To read our Inclusion Policy 2023 click here

 The effectiveness of Inclusion Support at Nancy Reuben Primary School